 As a copywriter, you will be writing a ton of things every day.
 It is no surprise that you too may fall into writer’s block.
 What helps you to keep going is finding inspiration.
 It is a common practice for copywriters to keep a ‘swipe file’ filled with great copywriting examples.
 Traditionally, these would be files filled with newspaper cut-outs and photos of billboards.
-Today, you can bookmark articles or save images of your favourite copywriting examples on your desktop.
+Today, you can bookmark articles or save images of your favorite copywriting examples on your desktop.

 We’ve compiled a list of 10 businesses whose great ad copywriting examples on social media will inspire you on days when your creative juices aren’t flowing.
 If you want to learn more about advertising on social media, you can check out this guide and if you want to start creating stellar ads in addition to writing great copy, you can begin by signing up for a free account on InVideo.

 As a sports apparel company, one of the things Under Armour knows about their audience is that they are athletes who thrive to level up – in their game, sport or hobby.
 Their best copywriting on social media motivates their audience to do more every day.
 Under Armour’s copy doesn’t directly sell their apparel, instead, it lets their audience know that they have everything to keep them going.